squadster/squadster-api/README.md

 First of all you should create OAuth application on [vk.com]("https://vk.com/apps?act=manage").
 You will need your application id and secret key from here.

 Then you need to add custom hostname to your `/etc/hosts` file.
 This hostname should be the same with one created in vk application.
-Let it be `squadster.io`
+Let it be `squadster.wtf`

 As soon as it's done clone the repo and configure environment: